BryanR77/home-media-server/README.md

 - `allowHostDirVolumePlugin: true` - Required to mount `/dev/dri` from the host
 - `allowPrivilegeEscalation: false` - Must match the pod's security context
 - `hostPath` in volumes list - Allows hostPath volume type
+- `runAsUser: MustRunAsRange` - Lets OpenShift inject a non-root UID automatically; fixes `runAsNonRoot` errors for images that default to root (e.g., busybox in initContainers)
 - **No seccomp profile** - Custom SCCs in OpenShift don't support seccomp annotations; the runtime default is used

 **To apply the SCC:**